huaweicloud/huaweicloud-csi-driver/docs/evs/evs.md

 * `kmsId` Optional.
 The KMS ID for disk encryption.
 If this parameter is specified, the disk will be encrypted.
   It is located under `parameters`.

+> When a project first uses disk encryption, you need to create an agency that grants KMS access to EVS for every project in the region.

 * `storage` Optional.
 The EVS disk size.
 The value ranges from 10 GB to 32,768 GB.
 Defaults to 10 GB.
   It is located under `volumeAttributes`.